LFour86/freebsd-config/README.md

 - Use `ipfw list` and `ipfw show` to monitor rule hits and adjust priorities.
 - If Fail2ban logs start flooding, adjust your `deny log` rules to restrict logging only to sensitive ports or interfaces.

 ---

-## 📜 License & Attribution

-This repository is released under the MIT License — feel free to use, adapt, or distribute.
-If you find this project useful, a ⭐ is appreciated 😊

----

 ## 🧷 Acknowledgements